The Ba Foundation is a non-profit organization offering a FREE annual health clinic to those in need.

 There was a kind and generous man living in this rural village in India who cared deeply for people.
 He dedicated his life to being of service.
 He passed away on February 14, 2013.
 To honor him and his mission to help others, his siblings started this charity.
 The first 2-day free clinic was held one year after his passing, in February of 2014.

-Family members donated money to make the first two free clinics possible (2014 & 2015).
-Farukh and I self-funded the 2017 clinic, and for 2018 we are setting this charity up as an official 501c non-profit organization and asking for donations so that we can continue to host these life savings camps year and after year.
+With the help of a few generous family members we’ve been self-funding each free clinics possible.
+For 2018 we are setting this charity up as an official 501c non-profit organization and asking for donations so that we can continue to host these life savings camps year and after year.

 My husband’s mom, Raziya, will continue to head up the charity and with the help of her siblings, she’ll ensure the annual health clinics are a huge success.